Upward-Spiral-Science/the-fat-boys/final_report.md

 #### Inferential Analysis

 We are now primed to further search our datasets for clusters.
-We proceeded by using inference analysis to determine how many clusters individual feature columns contained.
+Optimally we would do this by using all the features and testing for the presence of clusters.
+Unfortunately, this is very difficult in the multivariate case.
+We simplify the process by only testing whether inidividual feature columns cluster into more than one cluster.
+Hopefully, this will give us some intuition going forward about how to look for clusters.
 More formally, we assumed that a feature column assumes a Gaussian mixture model with k components.
 We wanted to know what number of clusters/components is the most likely.
 Therefore, we iteratively performed statistical tests on k clusters vs k+1 clusters, where k ranges from 1 to 5.
-We achieved the following results:
+We first constructed power curves for our proposed test.

 ![ks12](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ks12.png)
 ![ks23](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ks23.png)
 ![ks34](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ks34.png)
 ![ks45](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ks45.png)
 ![ks56](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ks56.png)

+Note that while the power curves look reasonable for k = 1 vs k = 2 and k = 2 vs k = 3, above that the power of our test is quite week.
+Hence, we will only consider testing for the rpesence of 1-3 clusters.
+The following plot shows our p-values for the VGlut1 channel.

 ![inference](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/inference.png)

+As is shown, the test suggests that there is definately more than 1 cluster in the VGlut1 channel.
+It is unclear exactly how many clsuters there are because, a sshown above, for k > 3 our proposed test has weak power.

 Clearly, inference testing supports k > 1.
 For the feature columns we examined, our inference testing results support the existence of clusters within the data.